julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Building relationships/Note.md

 - Explore the student’s interests until they reveal a usable coaching lever
 - Use student knowledge to personalize later coaching
+- Show up in the student's arena — attend their outside-school moments as deliberate relationship investment (BL-117)

 ## Out